jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

    You should see "outcome" => "success" for all of the commands.

-### Configure and Start JBoss Enterprise Application Platform 6 or JBoss AS 7 in Standalone Mode
+### Configure and Start JBoss EAP 6.1 in Standalone Mode

 If you choose to use standalone servers rather than domain mode, you will need two instances of the application server.
 Application server 2 must be started with a port offset parameter provided to the startup script as "-Djboss.socket.binding.port-offset=100".